 End of year marketing report guide

-Kiran, from our data storytelling team, has built you a simulated end of year - EOY - marketing report template, to help and inspire you.
-This post also includes end of year marketing reporting tips and tricks, to ensure your report...
+Pedro, from our data storytelling team, has built you a simulated end of year marketing report template, to help and inspire you.
+My guide includes EOY marketing reporting tips and tricks, to ensure your report...

 - Presents all your results comprehensively, in one place